ddribin/borg-tools/README.md

     exec "$@"

-Which can be used to run the other scripts run like this:
+Which can be used to run these scripts:

     % bu-borg-local borg-autobackup

+Or any Borg command like this:

+    % bu-borg-local borg list

 ## borg-autobackup